ray-project/ray-llm/README.md

 pip install "aviary @ git+https://github.com/ray-project/ray-llm.git"
 ```

 You can query your RayLLM deployment in many ways.
-Here we outline 4.

 In all cases start out by doing: